 ● Deck shoes: Deck shoes should be light, quick to dry, have a good grip, and be non-marking.
 You can have a look at some of the best deck shoes on the market on Sailing Today, or have a browse on Amazon or Wetsuit Outlet.

 ● Sailing jacket: Unsurprisingly, the wind can be very strong at sea and it’s highly likely you’ll get wet, so you’ll need a warm, waterproof jacket that can protect you.
 Have a look on Wetsuit Outlet or Amazon.

 ● Sailing gloves: When it’s cold and wet, you’ll be glad you’ve got some sailing gloves.
 These come in full-length or fingerless styles, the latter of which gives you more dexterity but doesn’t protect fingertips.
 Amazon has an extensive range of both.

 ● Dry bag: You’ll need a sturdy waterproof bag if you want to protect your belongings and valuables from rain or spray.
 Wetsuit Outlet has some good ones.

 ● Polarized sunglasses: They’ll need to stay attached to your head as you move about and are helpful to prevent glare, so you can see how the water is moving.
 Amazon has a good range at varying prices.

-Learning to become a competent sailor takes time, patience and effort – and learning to become an expert skipper can take years, perhaps even decades.
+Learning to become a competent sailor takes time, patience, and effort.
 But the beauty of sailing is that it’s never too late to learn – and once you fall in love with being on the open water, there’s no going back!

 Are you a keen sailor, or are you thinking about learning?
 We’d love to hear your stories!
 Join the conversation on the hobbies, sports, and leisure section of the Rest Less community forum, or leave us a comment below.